RosenZhu/AFLChurn/README.md

     -l:libgit2.so

+### about configure
-### If use configure to generate makefile, use absolute path to point configure
+If use configure to generate makefile, and the build directory is not in the source code directory, use absolute path to point configure

-For example, if the path of the file "configure" is "/home/source/configure", then,
+For example, if the path of the file "configure" is "/home/source/configure", and the build directory is "/home/mybuild/", then,

+    cd /home/mybuild
     /home/source/configure [other parameters]